-The status of the two bores has been assessed in recent monitoring reviews such as the 2019 Annual Review (SLR, 2020b) using model results from SLR (2020a).
+The status of the two bores has been assessed in recent monitoring reviews such as the 2020 (SLR, 2021) and 2019 Annual Review (SLR, 2020b) using model results from SLR (2020a).
+Future annual reviews will continue to assess groundwater conditions within the unconsolidated material near the confluence of North Wambo Creek and Wollombi Brook, utilising data from the replacement bores and outputs from the revised groundwater model scheduled for completion in mid-2021.